manarai/Anchor-op/MANUSCRIPT.md

 ## 1. Introduction

-Pooled Perturb-seq delivers an intervention → response mapping at genome scale [1].
+Pooled Perturb-seq combines pooled CRISPR perturbations with single-cell RNA sequencing to measure intervention–response mappings at scale [1–3].
 Under a linear settled-state approximation of regulatory dynamics `dz/dt = h(z)`, knocking down gene *g* at efficiency `κ` produces a projected steady-state shift `Δz_g = −J⁻¹u_g`, where `u_g` encodes the perturbation direction in a low-dimensional program space.
 Stacking over guides gives a sensitivity matrix `S = −J⁻¹U`, and regularized inversion returns the **operator action on the identified response subspace**, `J·P_X = −U·S⁺` with `X = range(S)`.
 This is a direct route to the object that continuous-inference methods — Related frameworks infer regulatory or dynamical structure from observational single-cell data, including GRN-based in silico perturbation in CellOracle [3], RNA-velocity-derived vector-field reconstruction in dynamo [4], and time-resolved dynamical-operator inference in scJDO [5], with the apparent advantage of being anchored to actual interventions.

 **Terminology.** Throughout, `A` denotes the *fitted additive-input projected operator* — the quantity `−U·S⁺` returned by the pipeline.
 We reserve "Jacobian" for the model-defined target `J` of the additive-input steady-state model, and we do not treat `A` as an estimate of a biological Jacobian without stating the conditioning explicitly.
 The distinction matters because CRISPRi is closer to a clamp on target transcript than to an additive forcing term (§3.3), so even exact recovery of `A` would estimate a model-defined object rather than a biological one.